-Law 6 - The pitch
+6 LAW 6 - THE PITCH

-- 6.1 All maintenance issues should be carried out with the guiding principle that they should ensure that conditions are as similar as possible for both sides throughout the match. - $6.2\ \text{Law}\ 6.3$ (Selection and preparation) shall apply with the following additions:

-Captains, Umpires and Groundsmen should co-operate to ensure that, prior to the start of any day's play, no-one bounces a ball on the pitch or strikes it with a bat to assess its condition or for any other reason, or causes damage to the pitch in any other way.

-Prior to the commencement of a day's play, one TV commentator and camera crew of the official licensed TV broadcaster/s (but not news crew) may be permitted to inspect the pitch and surrounds subject to the following:

-- 6.2.1 a ball must not be bounced on the pitch; - 6.2.2 a key or knife may only be inserted in the pitch in the area between the popping and bowling creases.
+- All maintenance issues should be carried out with the guiding principle that they should ensure that conditions are as similar as possible for both sides throughout the match. - 6.2 Law 6.3 (Selection and preparation) shall apply with the following additions: - 6.2.1 Captains, umpires and Head Grounds Managers should co-operate to ensure that, prior to the start of any day's play, no-one bounces a ball on the pitch or strikes it with a bat to assess its condition or for any other reason, or causes damage to the pitch in any other way. - 6.2.2 Prior to the commencement of a day's play, one TV commentator and camera crew of the official licensed TV broadcaster/s (but not news crew) may be permitted to inspect the pitch and surrounds subject to the following: - (a) a ball must not be bounced on the pitch;

-In the event of any dispute, the Umpires in consultation with the Ground Authority will rule and their ruling will be final.

-6.3 Law 6.5 - Non-turf pitches - will not apply.
+- (b) a key or knife may only be inserted in the pitch in the area between the popping and bowling creases. - 6.2.3 In the event of any dispute, the umpires in consultation with the Ground Authority will rule and their ruling will be final. - 6.3 Law 6.5 Non-turf pitches will not apply.
 However, stitched hybrid pitch systems in which synthetic turf fibres (polyethylene or polypropylene, of beige and/or green colour) are inserted vertically into an entire soil pitch with established natural turf, shall be permitted.
 Fibre stitches should be at a mean square spacing of 18 to 22 mm parallel to the direction of play and over the whole pitch area as defined by Law 6.1.